netdata/kernel-collector/kernel/README.md

 # Kernel code

-Inside this directory we have the `eBPF programs` source code.
-Until gcc 10.0 to be released to compile these files it will be necessary to use at least the `clang 4.0` and `llvm 4.0`.
+Inside this directory we have the `eBPF` programs source code.
+Until gcc 10.0 is released, which will be able to compile these files, it will be necessary to use at least the `clang 4.0` and `llvm 4.0`.

 ## Files